Financial Affairs Policies

 Policy Statement

 1. Tuition and fees must be approved by the University System of Maryland Board of Regents (BOR) or designee under System policies.
-All tuition and fees approved by the BOR or designee are billed by the Department of Financial Services-Student Accounting (FS-SA).
+All tuition and fees approved by the BOR or designee are billed by the Office of the Controller, Student Financial Services (OOTC-SFS).
 Operational Units (schools, departments, divisions) are prohibited from directly charging tuition or fees to students for courses offered for academic credit.

-4. The student has completed a UMB installment plan contract approved by FS-SA for the semester covered by the bill.
+4. A completed a UMB installment plan agreement approved by OOTC-SFS for the semester covered by the bill.

-4. Outstanding balances are subject to late fees as described in Financial Services Standard Operating Procedure – Paying and Processing Tuition and Fees.
+3. Outstanding balances are subject to late fees as described in the OOTC-SFS Procedure on Payment of Tuition and Fees.

-5. Transcripts and diplomas may not be issued to any student who has a past due account balance.
+5. Diplomas may not be issued to any student who has a past due account balance as described in the Procedure.

-8. Delinquent student accounts will be transferred to the State of Maryland Central Collection Unit (CCU) as required by State regulations.
-CCU adds a fee to the outstanding balance of the account.
+6. Delinquent student accounts will be transferred to the State of Maryland Central Collection Unit (CCU) as required by State regulations.
+CCU adds a collection fee to the outstanding balance of the account at time of transfer.
+The debt may be reported to the major United States credit reporting agencies that collect information about creditworthiness, including how an individual manages credit and pays debt.

 Applies to: